jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.14.14 StrahlerStreamOrder
+#### 8.14.15 StrahlerStreamOrder

-Assigns the Strahler stream order to each link in a stream network..
+Assigns the Strahler stream order to each link in a stream network.

 *Parameters*: